MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-model-performance.md

 # customer intent: As a developer, I want to see how to monitor the models that I deploy to production in Azure Machine Learning so that I can maintain the models and improve their performance.
 ---

-# Monitor performance of models deployed to production
+# Monitor the performance of models deployed to production

 [!INCLUDE [dev v2](includes/machine-learning-dev-v2.md)]

 In Azure Machine Learning, you can use model monitoring to continuously track the performance of machine learning models in production.
 Model monitoring provides you with a broad view of monitoring signals.
 It also alerts you to potential issues.
-When you monitor signals and performance metrics of models in production, you can critically evaluate the inherent risks that are associated with them.
+When you monitor signals and performance metrics of models in production, you can critically evaluate the inherent risks of your models.
 You can also identify blind spots that might adversely affect your business.

 In this article, you see how to perform the following tasks: